Here’s the latest news: We went to see the Oncologist at the BC Cancer Center. It’s what we thought … they want me to do chemo + radiation. Ugh.

 I’ve worked at a frenzied pace like this for too many years and it’s time to stop … Cancer is my chance to press the pause button and just focus on one thing.
 Me.

 June 1st will be Sarah’s Place (the retail store) last day open.
 Please come shop at my store this week.
 Come buy my stock-up.
 The less stock I have to take home the better!!
 Either in person or online.
 I have many bills to pay and vendors to pay-out.

-I will keep the online store going out of my house as best I can… If you live in Victoria use the code: SHOPLOCAL and your order will show as free shipping.
-It will then be processed and taken down to Tattoo Zoo (1215 Wharf Street) for you to pick up.
-If you live outside of Victoria – please shop online and I’ll pack it up and Gerry will post it in the mail for you the next day.
+I will keep the online store going out of my house as best I can… If you live in Victoria use the code: FREESHIPPING and it will then be processed and taken down to Tattoo Zoo (1215 Wharf Street) for you to pick up.
+If you live outside of Victoria – please shop online and I’ll pack it up and Gerry will post it in the mail for you the next day. 🙂

 I wish I had better news for you guys.
 It’s a big fucking bummer … but there are some bright spots: